The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Spectroscopic Sample Selection

 We measure the UV continuum slopes ($\beta$) from the prism spectra of $z>9$ galaxies.
 Of the $61$ galaxies in our $z>9$ sample, $60$ have prism spectra covering rest-frame UV wavelengths (the rest-frame UV spectrum of CAPERS-UDS-142042 falls in the detector gap, see Figure~\ref{fig:zg9_spec}).
 For each of these $60$ objects, we fit a power law to its prism spectrum in the rest-frame wavelength range $1400-2700$~\AA.
-This wavelength range is chosen to be similar to that adopted in the standard \citet{Calzetti1994} approach, minimizing the impact of the Ly$\alpha$ break and the intergalactic medium (IGM) damping wing \citep{Heintz2025,Mason2025}.
-We also mask regions at rest-frame $1440-1590$~\AA, $1620-1680$~\AA, and $1860-1980$~\AA\ to avoid strong emission lines \citep[e.g.,][]{Saxena2024}.
+This wavelength range is chosen to be similar to that adopted in the standard \citet{Calzetti1994} approach, minimizing the impact of the Ly$\alpha$ break and the intergalactic medium (IGM) damping wing \citep{Heintz2025,Mason2026}.
+We also mask regions at rest-frame $1440-1590$~\AA, $1620-1680$~\AA, and $1860-1980$~\AA\ to avoid strong emission lines \citep[e.g.,][]{Saxena2024b}.
 To estimate the uncertainty of UV slope measurement of each source, we resample the rest-frame UV continuum flux densities $1000$ times and fit the UV slope for each resampled spectrum with the same approaches described above.
 Then we take the standard deviation of the UV slopes derived from the resampled spectra as the uncertainty.
 For these $60$ galaxies at $z>9$, the 16th-50th-84th percentiles of the UV slopes are $\beta=-2.64$, $-2.33$, and $-2.01$, respectively.
+From the composite spectrum, we measure an average UV slope of $\beta=-2.34\pm0.05$, consistent with the median value of individual sources.
 We present the UV slopes and C~{ III}], C~{ IV} EWs of our $z>9$ galaxies in Table~\ref{tab:zg9}.